privacyshore/privacygate-magento/README.md

 ## Accepted Cryptocurrencies
 1. It will accept Cryptocurrencies payment on your store with ease.
 2. Secure payment, goes directly into your own Cryptocurrency wallet.
-3. Following Cryptocurrencies are accepted by the Coinbase Commerce.
+3. Following Cryptocurrencies are accepted by the PrivacyGate.
     - Bitcoin
     - Bitcoin Cash
     - Ethereum